Freight Shipping from Charleston to Fort Lauderdale

 How much does it cost to ship freight from Charleston to Fort Lauderdale?

-Full truckload (FTL) rates from Charleston, SC to Fort Lauderdale, FL currently range from $1,286-$1,585 for a standard dry van load over the 598-mile route.
+Full truckload (FTL) rates from Charleston, SC to Fort Lauderdale, FL currently range $1,286-$1,585 (roughly $2.15-$2.66 per mile over 598 miles).
 LTL shipments typically cost $529-$908 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charleston to Fort Lauderdale?

-Standard FTL transit from Charleston to Fort Lauderdale is approximately 11 hrs by truck over 598 miles.
+Standard FTL transit from Charleston to Fort Lauderdale is approximately 11 hrs by truck over 598 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via SC Ports Inland Port Dillon to FEC Fort Lauderdale Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Charleston to Fort Lauderdale freight?